 Before starting a mentorship¶

 Before reading this guide, you should have (or acquire) basic experience with certain topics.
-This page gives an overview of what a qualified mentee should know.
+This page gives an overview of what a perfect mentee should know.
+You don't need to be perfect.
 The next page will give concrete learning resources.

 When you want to become a Lino developer, there is a first requirement that might sound hard for those who never tried it: you need to say goodbye to Windows and move on to Linux.
 We don't discuss about this question, but we will help you with the move.